mklweb/mean_test_frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+This project is a part of the MEAN stack CRUD practice that I have done.
+The other part is in another repository called mean_test_backend.
+To run it locally, download both parts.
+- Run      /mongod
+- Run developer server in angular folder      /ng serve   http://localhost:4200/ .
+Run in the server folder      /npm run dev

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.